 Today we cover the triple-barrel bluff, the gunslinger of poker tactics.
 Blow holes in your opponent’s defenses by firing bluff bullets on every street, forcing them to lay down the best hand.

 The What: The bones of a triple-barrel bluff involves making bets on each and every street, usually after taking control of the hand by being the pre-flop aggressor.

 The When: While a triple-barrel bluff can be effective against all but the biggest calling stations, it’s a move usually reserved for tougher, thinking opponents.
-In order to three-barrel bluff effectively you need to be acutely aware of the story you’re telling in the hand, and your opponent’s ability to follow the plot.
+To three-barrel bluff effectively you need to be acutely aware of the story you’re telling in the hand and your opponent’s ability to follow the plot.

-The Where: In order to triple-barrel bluff effectively you need enough chips to make increasingly large bets on the flop, turn and river.
+The Where: To triple-barrel bluff effectively you need enough chips to make increasingly large bets on the flop, turn and river.
 This means the move only works in deep-stacked situations.
 Forget about triple-barreling if you’re sitting in an online poker MTT with 20 big blinds.

 Triple Barrel Bluffing Done Right